- Bylaws

 Section 1.
 Definition

 Section 2.
-Disclosure of donation conflict of interest
+Addressing conflicts of interest

 Section 3.
 Potential exceptions